 Can I row an Alpacka raft with oars instead of paddling?
 Yes! we offer 2 raft models that will accept our packable RowFrame and Oars: the Fjord Explorer and the Gnu.
 RowFrame is sold separately.

 Where can I learn Packrafting Whitewater Safety & Rescue Techniques?
-For those looking for advanced safety & rescue techniques, we recommend completion of a Whitewater Rescue Technician (WRT) course accredited by a reputable sponsor, such as Rescue 3 International, or American Canoe Association (ACA) rescue course.
+For those looking for advanced safety & rescue techniques, we recommend completion of a Whitewater Rescue Technician (WRT) course accredited by a reputable sponsor, such as Swiftwater Safety Institute, Rescue 3 International, or American Canoe Association (ACA) rescue course.

 What can I glue to my boat?
 Your boat is coated in polyurethane (PU).
 You can permanently attach anything that can be glued or otherwise adhered to polyurethane.
 Although a PVC-only adhesive will not work on our boats, a dual-purpose adhesive such as Clifton 1-Part will let you adhere either urethane or PVC items to your Alpacka raft.
 You can temporarily attach items with duct tape or Tyvek® house wrap tape (or, as it is known at Lowe’s hardware, “Lowe’s tape.”)
 Tyvek / Lowe’s tape is superior to duct tape, in terms of sticking to the boat.
 See our repair guide for more info.

 Does Alpacka make a boat for children?
-Not specifically at this time, but the scout works well for a first boat.
+Not specifically at this time, but the Scout with an added seat works well for a first boat.